Envirometrix/PredictiveSoilMapping/06-Soilmapping_using_mla.md

 through spatial autocorrelation functions or variograms.
-The key to making RF applicable to spatial statistics problems, therefore, lies also in preparing geographical (spatial) measures of proximity and connectivity between observations, so that spatial autocorrelation is accounted for.
+The key to making RF applicable to spatial statistics problems, therefore, lies also in preparing geographical (spatial) measures of proximity and connectivity between observations, so that spatial autocorrelation can be accounted for.
 There are multiple options for variables that quantify proximity and geographical connection (Fig. \@ref(fig:distances-examples)):